 Active 3D glasses and batteries

-Great advantage of passive glasses over active ones is their price and the fact that they don’t have to be charged.
-But how long will the battery in active glasses last?
+The great advantage of passive glasses over active ones is their price and the fact that they don’t have to be charged.
+But how long will the battery an active glasses last?
 Is it really such a problem?

 Batteries nowadays are performing much better than they used to in the past.
-Active glasses with RF technology often lasts up to 70 hours of watching, recharge time is then only 3,5 hours!
+Active glasses with RF technology often last up to 70 hours of watching, recharge time is then only 3,5 hours!